 c.
 If you have answered yes to 13(a) or (b), do you have any guarantees relating to this work?
-No

 If you have answered yes, these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
 If you do not have them yourself please write below who has these documents and your solicitor or estate agent will arrange for them to be obtained.
 You will also need to provide a description of the work carried out.
 This may be shown in the original estimate., these guarantees will be needed by the purchaser and should be given to your solicitor as soon as possible for checking.
 If you do not have them yourself and your solicitor or estate agent will arrange for them to be obtained.
+You will also need to provide a description of the work carried by the purchaser and should be given to your solicitor or estate agent will arrange for them to be obtained.
 You will also need to provide a description of the work carried out.

-shown in the original estimate.
+This may be shown in the original estimate.